-Finally, we run the same process for a real pendulum [41], where energy is not conserved.
-We use largely the same pipeline as for the ideal pendulum, the differences are explained in Appendix C. Noether Networks discover $p^2 - 2.39 \cos(q)$, close to the (potentially sub-optimal) $\mathcal{H} = p^2 - 2.4 \cos(q)$ described in [22].
-This Noether Network improves the baseline by more than one order of magnitude, matches the performance of hand-coding the conservation loss, and improves over Hamiltonian Neural Networks, which fully impose conservation of energy.
-Results can be seen in figure 2.
+Finally, we run the same process for data coming from a real pendulum [35], where the Hamiltonian is not conserved.
+We use largely the same pipeline as for the ideal pendulum, the differences are explained in Appendix C. Noether Networks end up discovering $p^2 - 2.39 \cos(q)$, compared to the (potentially sub-optimal) $\mathcal{H} = p^2 - 2.4 \cos(q)$ described in [21].
+Using the discovered loss improves the baseline MLP by more than one order of magnitude, matches the performance of hand-coding the conservation loss, and improves over Hamiltonian Neural Networks, which fully impose the conservation of energy.
+Results can be seen in Figure 2.